- This topic has 33 replies, 16 voices, and was last updated 1 week, 5 days ago by

 GuestWow, I just stumbled across this forum and I’m so glad I did! 🙌

 I’ve been debating between Bully Max and Victor Hi-Pro Plus for weeks now.
 My pit has been on Victor but I haven’t seen a major difference in energy or build.
-After reading all your reviews here, I think Bully Max is worth a try.PupParent98
+After reading all your reviews here, I think Bully Max is worth a try.July 4, 2025 at 11:04 pm #198PupParent98

 GuestHonestly, this is the most helpful thread I’ve found on Bully Max.
 Reddit and other sites are full of mixed info, but the real stories here are gold.

 I used to feed my bully Diamond Naturals decent food, but he’d still get tired quick.
-Looks like Bully Max might be the upgrade we need. 👀K9Fueler
+Looks like Bully Max might be the upgrade we need. 👀July 4, 2025 at 11:05 pm #199K9Fueler

 GuestGlad I found this forum, really refreshing to see honest feedback without the hype.
 I’ve been using Taste of the Wild, and while it’s not bad, my dog didn’t really bulk up like I expected.
 Thinking of switching to Bully Max Performance formula.
 Anyone tried both?